00 / Start Here

 Fast routes

-Read the public market frame
+Read the activity frame

 Protocol